o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 Some of the R scripts we use for machine learning need both versions of Java to work.
 To install the versions just follow the basic instructions of your specified distribution.
 You just have to ensure that the server has access to both libraries.

 #### Install Python
-The Python scripts for topic detection are based on Pyhton version 3.
-Follow the common ways to install it on your server OS and ensure that the `python3` command is in the path of the server user.
+The Python scripts for topic detection are based on Pyhton version 3 and.
+Follow the common ways to install it on your server OS and ensure that `python` is the command to execute Pyhton 2 and `python3` to execute Pyhton 3 on the terminal.

 **Dependencies**
 Before you can run the Python files you have to install these modules through pip3: